You are here

 Lynchburg, VA 24503

-One of the most beloved parks in Lynchburg, and the second oldest, Riverside Park has 47 acres of rolling parkland with lovely stands of trees and walking trails that provide views of the wooded hillsides and the river beyond.
-The park has wonderful views of the James River from the Overlook and along the Alpine Trail, the first dedicated hiking trail in Lynchburg.
+One of the most beloved parks in Lynchburg, and the second oldest, Riverside Park has over 49 acres of rolling parkland with lovely stands of trees and walking trails that provide views of the wooded hillsides and the river beyond.
+The park has wonderful views of the James River from the Overlook and along the Alpine Trail, which was the first dedicated hiking trail in Lynchburg.

 Active recreation opportunities include tennis and basketball, with extensive playground equipment for younger children located in the front of the park.
 The latest addition to the park is the first fully accessible playground in Lynchburg.
 The park also includes the sprayground, open seasonally.
 The transportation exhibit in the park includes a train locomotive, tender, and caboose, the Fink Deck Truss Bridge, which is a national engineering landmark, and the hull of the packet boat, Marshall.

 The tennis courts located in the front of the park are named in honor of the local tennis patron, Dr. Walter Johnson, who provided summer tennis camps for African-American children, including Arthur Ashe and Althea Gibson.

 Visitors will enjoy the view of the surrounding ravine down to the James from the Overlook, while more serious hikers will revel in the trees and wildlife found along the Alpine Trail.
 The Alpine Trail descends steeply towards the James River and then winds back up to the park.

 Two picnic shelters and a gazebo can be rented for picnics, birthday parties or family reunions.
 For more information or to rent/reserve a shelter or the gazebo, email Customer Service or call (434) 455-5858.